pursuit-curriculum/unit-dsa/intro-to-oop-inheritance/lesson-notes/README.md

 chips.walk();
 ```

-We can reference the parent's class' method and and extend its original functionality
+We can reference the parent's class method and extend its original functionality.

 ```js
 class MythicalCreature extends Animal {